AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/debugging.md

 1.	**Pause execution.**

-	The game evaluates Lua code a lot faster than you can follow.
-You have to pause or *break* the game in order to give yourself time to think and look around.
+	The engine evaluates Lua code a lot faster than you can follow.
+You have to pause or *break* the engine in order to give yourself time to think and look around.

-	You typically pause a game by setting markers called *breakpoints* at specific lines in your Lua scripts.
+	You typically pause the engine by setting markers called *breakpoints* at specific lines in your Lua scripts.
 Do this in Visual Studio Code by opening the Lua file that contains the code you want to interrupt, and clicking in the left margin next to the line numbers.
-When the game runs your Lua script and reaches that line, it will automatically pause the game.
+When the engine runs your Lua script and reaches that line, it will automatically pause.

-	You can also pause a running game at any time by hitting the pause icon in the Visual Studio Code debugging toolbar while you're connected to the engine.
+	You can also pause a running engine at any time by hitting the pause icon in the Visual Studio Code debugging toolbar while you're connected to the engine.

 2.	**Inspect the code.**

-	While your game is broken, you can access information about the state of the Lua environment.
+	While your engine is broken, you can access information about the state of the Lua environment.
 You can check the values that are assigned to local variables under the **Variables** section of the debugging tab, or by hovering over the variables in the code editor view.

-	You can modify local variables, and continue the game using their modified values.
-You can also modify your scripts in the code editor view while paused, and reload them into the game.
+	You can modify local variables, and then resume the engine using their modified values.
+You can also modify your scripts in the code editor view while paused, and reload them into the engine.
 See also ~{ Reloading Lua code }~.

 3.	**Advance.**

 	Once you have learned all you can from the state of the code at one break point, you have several options for getting to another break point.

 	You can *step* line-by-line through the script, executing one line at a time and pausing after each.
 While stepping, you can choose whether you want to descend into the current function or step over it to the next line.
-Alternatively, you can also *continue*, which resumes the regular flow of the game until the next breakpoint is hit or you pause the game again.
+Alternatively, you can also *continue*, which resumes the regular flow of the engine's main loop until the next breakpoint is hit or you pause the engine again.

 	While you're debugging, Visual Studio Code opens a floating toolbar that you can use to control these operations.